 Abstractions in the visual arts are about expressing general ideas or qualities of an actual person, object, and action.
 It is about expressing ideas and emotions by using elements such as colors and lines without attempting to recreate the original image.
 The basis for abstractions is to, in varying degrees, alter the reality of the subject thru Photography or digital art.
 This competition invites photographers and digital artists to use their own interpretations of these ideas, using any type of subject matter and using any style of photography or digital art.

-Best In Competition – $400 cash award
+Best In Competition – $400 cash and Exposure 3 from Alien Skin

 2nd Place – $50 cash award